 What do the indicators on women empowerment show?

 The African Development Bank’s Africa Gender Equality Index has a gender equality score that ranges from a low of 15 in Somalia to a high of 75 in South Africa.
-The score, based on three dimensions—economic opportunities, human development, and law and institutions—shows that African countries have a long way to go in achieving gender parity.
+The score, based on three dimensions, economic opportunities, human development, and law and institutions, shows that African countries have a long way to go in achieving gender parity.
 Women in Sub-Saharan Africa have the lowest levels of equality globally in terms of access to essential services and enablers of economic opportunity.
 In general, women have lower educational achievement, lower employment opportunities, or less pay for the same work as men in both professional and technical jobs.
-They also have limited access to financial services including credit; in Chad, Niger, and Morocco, women have less than 50 percent the access of men.
+They also have limited access to financial services including credit; in Chad, Niger, and Morocco, women have 50 percent less access than men.
 The unemployment rate of young women in Sub-Saharan Africa (25.3 percent) exceeds that of young men (20.2 percent).
 In addition, women are poorly represented in leadership positions.
-Access to health care services is also poor, leading to high maternal mortality ratios, unmet need for contraceptives, and high number of unplanned births that have contributed to high fertility in the sub-continent.
+Access to health care services is also poor, leading to high maternal mortality ratios, unmet need for contraceptives, and a high number of unplanned births that have contributed to high fertility in the sub-continent.

 Empowering Women to Build Economies